thycotic/ss-docs/security-hardening/externally-accessible-secret-server/index.md

 ## Setting Up Remote Password Changing

-By default, Secret Server changes passwords on devices and accounts directly from the web server where it is installed.
-But when Secret Server is installed in a DMZ zone, it does not have direct network connections to these devices and accounts.
+By default, Secret Server changes passwords on devices and accounts directly from the web server where it is installed, but when Secret Server is installed in a DMZ zone, it does not have direct network connections to these devices and accounts.

-However, you can enable Secret Server to change passwords throughout your network over a specified port using Distributed Engines.
+However, you can enable Secret Server to change passwords throughout your network over a specified port using distributed engines.
 See [Distributed Engines](../../distributed-engines/index.md) for more information on setting up and using Secret Server Distributed Engines.